tkurze/exchangelib/docs/index.md

 supports obtaining OAuth tokens via a range of different methods.
 You can use MSAL to fetch a token valid for EWS and then only provide the token to this library.

+Note that MSAL is not supported by default.
+See [Installation](#installation) for installing with MSAL support.

 In this example, we'll do an interactive login using a browser window, so you can use the login method supported by your organization, and take advantage of